dgolja/golja-influxdb/README.md

 ###Beginning with InfluxDB

-If you just want a server installed with the default options you can run include '::influxdb::server'.
+If you just want a server installed with the default options you can run include `'::influxdb::server'`.

 ##Usage